Version control: V0.1, last updated on 20 April 2021

 Before I dig in, the good part of almost all co-working spaces here is that there is good power backup.
 The bad part is that the Internet is not the best.
 Even with their leased lines.
 Oh, most of these offer a great vibe, have a brilliant community, and create so many opportunities to meet new people!
 So, when I look at a place to work from, I look at the following…

-- Ambiance (Have they put any love in putting the co-working space together?)
+- Ambience (Have they put any love into putting the co-working space together?)

 - Internet (How fast, reliable is the internet connection?)

 - AC (I need AC if I have to even breathe.
 Even if I were in Antarctica, I’d ask for one!)

 - Seating (I need a comfortable chair and a table at the right height).

 - What kind of people does the place attract?
 Hippies?
 Creative kinds?
 People whiling time and merely wanting to hang out?
 Etc.

 - FnB (Can I order food?
 Coffee?
 How good it?)

 - Access and accessibility (How far are they from civilization?)